Powerchu/sdbf/README.md

 ## Who should use
 Lazy and cheap people who does not want to use programs like CCleaner, but download alot of temporary files.
 This is a launch-once-and-forget kinda deal.
+Also, if you use the Snipping Tool alot (Shift+Win+S), you might want to save to a temporary folder.
+I used to just save to the desktop, until an ungodly number of screenshots start to pile up.
+Now, I just save to my daily folder.

 ## How to use
   0. Download by clicking the green Code button then Download As Zip.